-How to Count Colored Cells in Excel with VBA (4 Easy Methods)
+How to Count Colored Cells in Excel with VBA (4 Methods)

-First of all, get introduced to our dataset that represents some students’ obtained marks in two subjects.
-We used fill colors green and yellow to highlight marks greater than 80 and less than 50 consecutively.
+The sample dataset contains students’ marks in two subjects.
+We will fill with green or yellow to highlight marks greater than 80 or less than 50 respectively.

 How to Count Colored Cells in Excel with VBA